pineplace/klack/README.md

 Chrome extension for recording quick videos of your screen and camera

 > [!IMPORTANT]
-> The project is in active development, it still has many bugs and problems
+> The project is under active development and still has a lot of bugs and issues.

 ## How to build